AppShell

 layout prop controls how AppShell.Header/AppShell.Footer and AppShell.Navbar/AppShell.Aside are positioned relative to each other.
 It accepts alt and default values:

-• altAppShell.Navbar/AppShell.Aside height is equal to viewport height, AppShell.Header/AppShell.Footer width is equal to viewport width - AppShell.Navbar and AppShell.Aside width (example)
+• altAppShell.Navbar/AppShell.Aside extends the full viewport height, while AppShell.Header/AppShell.Footer width equals the viewport width minus the width of AppShell.Navbar and AppShell.Aside (example)

-• defaultAppShell.Navbar/AppShell.Aside height is equal to viewport height - AppShell.Header/AppShell.Footer height, AppShell.Header/AppShell.Footer width is equal to viewport width (example)
+• defaultAppShell.Navbar/AppShell.Aside height equals the viewport height minus AppShell.Header/AppShell.Footer height, and AppShell.Header/AppShell.Footer spans the full viewport width (example)

 Height configuration